azgard88odin/essentialscripts/README.md

     This way you don't have the user accidently select dvorak while typing incase you didn't remove language via the GUI And every time I need to work on the system, I just open CMD and call the command.

+  ### netkill.cmd || netkillasadmin.cmd
+    Usage: netkill.cmd [""|/e]
+    This script acts as a quick kill switch to your Wi-Fi interface.
+    Run without any arguments to disable to kill the network connection.
+Run with the '/e' argument to re-enable the interface.
+    ** NOTE ** When you use this killswitch, the Wi-Fi button in the quick access menu, will disappear until you enable it again via this command.

+    If you are connected via ethernet, use the command 'netsh interface show interface' to view the name of your network interface.
+    I added both netkill.cmd (the original) and netkillasadmin.cmd (elevator).
+Should you always be using command prompt as Administrator, use netkill.cmd
+    If ever you are in a normal command prompt, use netkillasadmin.cmd.
+This file contains a line which elevates your priviledges and then executes the commands.
+    That same line can be used in any batch script should you so wish.
+    Kudos to @Stefan and @Sire from the following post for that batch line. https://stackoverflow.com/questions/6811372/how-to-code-a-bat-file-to-always-run-as-admin-mode#

   ### networkRefresh.bat
     Usage: networkRefresh.bat
     This script will reset the following: